EliteAvocado/iflog-lang/README.md

 do
 ```

-The following sequence of commands is the shortest path to lose the game is:
+The following sequence of commands is the shortest path to lose the game:
 ```
 north
 do